 - Work with electricity companies to ensure trimming of trees under powerlines does not adversely affect tree condition and structure.
 Maintaining trees near powerlines is important for ensuring reliability of electricity supply, which can be interrupted when branches fall on powerlines.
-Improved tree pruning techniques can help to protect powerlines and also improve the overall condition of trees, ensuring that they survive longer and achieve greater canopy cover which provides more benefits to the community such as from shading. - Develop clear and consistent guidelines for the planting and maintenance of trees in varying environments such as, hard surfaces (tree pit design), podium tree planting and planting into deep soil to ensure resilience and support healthy tree growth. - Promote the use of innovative techniques for water sensitive urban design and incorporate and expand water sensitive urban design measures wherever possible, such as greater inclusion of passive watering features such as leaky wells and rain gardens.
-This will provide greater ability retain water in the landscape which can support a healthier urban forest and more rapid growth of tree canopy cover. - Where tree plantings options are limited, explore ways to enhance the structural diversity in green cover through green walls, green roofs and green laneways.
-This can be done by encouraging design, funding and implementation of these options where possible. - Consistently monitor, treat and evaluate threats and attack from pest and pathogen as part of the tree maintenance program.
+Improved tree pruning techniques can help to protect powerlines and also improve the overall condition of trees, ensuring that they survive longer and achieve greater canopy cover which provides more benefits to the community such as from shading. - Promote the use of innovative techniques for water sensitive urban design and incorporate and expand water sensitive urban design measures wherever possible such as by: - greater inclusion of passive watering features such as leaky wells and rain gardens.
+This will provide greater ability retain water in the landscape which can support a healthier urban forest and more rapid growth of tree canopy cover. - selecting species that are robust and resilient to the potential effects of climate changes and urbanisation.
+This should be reflected in the development of the Park Master Plan, Street Tree Master Plan, Precinct Plans and in the recommended list of species in the DCP. - Incorporating water sensitive urban design (WSUD) into all new Council developments, upgrades and retrofits for streetscapes. - Where tree planting options are limited, explore ways to enhance the structural diversity in green cover through green walls, green roofs and green laneways.
+This can be done by encouraging design, funding and implementation of these options where possible.

+• Consistently monitor, treat and evaluate threats and attack from pest and pathogen as part of the tree maintenance program.
 This should be done as part of routine arboricultural management practices from within Council.
-The results can be recorded as part of the information retained on the tree inventory database. - Select species that are robust and resilient to the potential effects of climate changes and urbanisation.
-This should be reflected in the development of the Park Master Plan, Street Tree Master Plan, Precinct Plans and in the recommended list of species in the DCP. - Integrate biodiversity and urban ecology values into the planning of parks, green spaces, precincts and waterways through master plans where possible.
-This includes as part of the proposed Park Tree Master Plan and Street Trees Master Plan.
+The results can be recorded as part of the information retained on the tree inventory database.